rebroad/mobile-data-detector/README.md

-# Three UK Mobile Data Detector
+# Mobile Data Detector

-A simple, reliable system to detect when your Android device is using Three UK mobile data vs WiFi and apply intelligent bandwidth throttling based on your remaining data allowance.
+A simple, reliable system to detect when your Android device is using mobile data vs WiFi and apply intelligent bandwidth throttling based on your remaining data allowance.
+Supports multiple carriers with Three UK as the default.

 ## How It Works